akashacms/epub-guide/documents/4-configuration.html.md

 So far we've talked about the publication identifier, and promised to discuss a second identifier that's used for bit-for-bit identicalness.
 Now's the time to do so.

 The method chosen by the EPUB3 committee was to use the `date` metadata value.
 By gluing together the publishing identifier just discussed, and the publishing date, an EPUB reader can tell one EPUB from another.
-One simply must be sure to generate a new publishing date each time the EPUB is gnerated.
+One simply must be sure to generate a new publishing date each time the EPUB is generated.

 The EPUB's publishing date is specified as so